-Ben Davies is a Bangkok-based journalist, photographer and author whose work has appeared in a wide range of distinguished publications and media including the International Herald Tribune, Time Magazine, the London Telegraph, the Guardian, the Wall Street Journal, Singapore Business Times, Vogue, Geo, Euromoney, Asiamoney, Institutional Investor, the Traveller Magazine, National Geographic Books and the BBC.
+Ben Davies is a Bangkok-based writer and photographer whose work has appeared in a wide range of distinguished publications and media including the International Herald Tribune, Time Magazine, the London Telegraph, the Guardian, the Wall Street Journal, Singapore Business Times, Vogue, Geo, Euromoney, Asiamoney, Institutional Investor, the Traveller Magazine, National Geographic Books and the BBC.

 Since graduating from Edinburgh University in 1983, Ben has travelled to over 50 countries around the world including assignments in North Korea, Pakistan, Papua New Guinea, Mongolia, Russia, Kazakhstan, Cambodia, Vietnam, Burma, Sri Lanka, India, Nepal and China.
 Ben has interviewed five current or former Prime Ministers as well as Finance Ministers, diplomats, conservationists and key decision makers.